Code-Institute-Submissions/bookable/README.md

     ![Palette](./docs/planes/surface/color-palette.jpg)

     3 main colours were used #05284D for brand name & footer, #007BFF for buttons and #F9FAFC for main content background.
-Olive, yellow and red were used for minor things.
+I used olive, yellow, and red for minor things.

     <br>

 -   #### Typography

-    -   [Lato](https://fonts.google.com/specimen/Lato "fonts.google.com") is used on the brand name in the header/navigation bar that gives the brand a nice touch.
+    -   [Lato](https://fonts.google.com/specimen/Lato "fonts.google.com") is used on the brand name in the header/navigation bar, which gives the brand a nice touch.
-    -   For the rest, throughout the pages system font is used which the user is already familar with and to keep the site light weight.
+    -   For the rest, system font is used throughout the pages, which the user is already familiar with, to keep the site lightweight.

     <br>